 The text editor has fewer options.
 It allows you to write your posts in HTML and to add embed code.
-You use the Text editor to embed media such as slides, videos, comic strips, quizzes, polls.
+You use the Text editor to embed media such as slides, videos, comic strips, quizzes, and polls.
 You can also insert embed code using the Insert Embed Code in Add Media.

 You click on the Text Tab on post/page editor to switch to the Text editing mode.

 This is what the editor looks like when changed to text editing mode.